Electronic Bloch oscillation in a pristine monolayer graphene

 Finally, we discuss the dynamics of electrons under the condition of $k_x(0)=k_y(0)=0$ with some specific directions, where $x(0)=y(0)=0$, $\alpha=\arctan(E_y/E_x)$, $E=|\bm{E}|$, and $\omega_x=2\pi/T_x$.
-The time dependence of $v_x$ and $v_y$ with different values of $\alpha$ are illustrated in Fig. 3(a) and (b), and the corresponding trajectories within $3T_x$ are shown in Fig. 3 (c).
-Due to the rotational symmetrical structure of graphene, it is easy to find that, when $\alpha=\frac{\pi}{6}$ (solid dark line) the direction of the electric field is equivalent to the $y$ direction, and the electron shall also pass through DPs in this case; when $\alpha=\frac{\pi}{3}$ (solid red line) the direction of the electric field is equivalent to the $x$ direction.
-When $\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{4}$ (dash blue line), it is a general case, in which the electron is only moving within a single energy band.
+The time dependence of $v_x$ and $v_y$ with different values of $\alpha$ is illustrated in Fig. 3(a) and (b), and the corresponding trajectories within $3T_x$ are shown in Fig. 3 (c).
+Due to the rotational symmetrical structure of graphene, it is easy to find that, when $\alpha=\frac{\pi}{6}$ (solid dark line) the direction of the electric field is equivalent to the $y$ direction, and the electron also passes through DPs in this case; when $\alpha=\frac{\pi}{3}$ (solid red line) the direction of the electric field is equivalent to the $x$ direction.
+When $\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{4}$ (dash blue line), it is a general case, in which the electron only moves within a single energy band.

-In summary, we have derived the general formulas for the velocity of the electron in graphene subject to a constant electric field, and analyzed the dynamic properties of electron for some particular and interesting cases.
-When electric field is along $x$-axis and $y$-axis, we find Bloch oscillation in direction of electric field, and we address formulas for its amplitude and frequency.
-We also find that the electric field affect the motion in other direction, making the electron oscillating or moving forward with fluctuation in other direction.
+In summary, we have derived the general formulas for the velocity of the electron in graphene subject to a constant electric field, and have analyzed the dynamic properties of electron for some particular and interesting cases.
+When electric field is along $x$-axis and $y$-axis, we find Bloch oscillation in direction of electric field, and we obtain formulas for its amplitude and frequency.
+We also find that the electric field affects the motion in other direction, making the electron oscillating or moving forward with fluctuation in other direction.
 Moreover, the velocity is periodic in all directions in these two cases.
-Finally, we analyze the period of the motion and give the numerical result if electric field has an arbitrary direction.
-Our result should be a positive insight for experimentally observing the Bloch oscillation in a pristine graphene, which may facilitate the development of graphene-based electronics.
+Finally, we analyze the period of the motion and present the numerical result if electric field has an arbitrary direction.
+Our result provides a positive insight for experimentally observing the Bloch oscillation in a pristine graphene, which may facilitate the development of graphene-based electronics.

 This work is supported by NSFCs (Grant.
-No. 11104014, 61078021 and 11274275), Research Fund for the Doctoral Program of Higher Education of China 20110003120007, SRF for ROCS (SEM) and the National Basic Research Program of China (Grant No. 2012CB921602).
+No. 11774033 and 11674284), Fundamental Research Funds for the Center Universities (No. 2017FZA3005), National Key Research and Development Program of China (No. 2017YFA0304202), and Zhejiang provincial Nature science Foundation of China (No. LD18A040001).
+We also acknowledge the support from by the HSCC of Beijing Normal University, and the Special Program for Applied Research on Super Computation of the NSFC-Guangdong Joint Fund (the second phase).